Ready Player One: Reception

+Contemporary

 Ready Player One was a New York Times bestseller.

 Among those praising the book were Entertainment Weekly, The Boston Globe, The A.V.
 Club, CNN.com, io9, and Boing Boing.
 USA Today wrote that the novel "undoubtedly qualifies Cline as the hottest geek on the planet right now."
 NPR said that the book was "ridiculously fun and large-hearted".
 Cline "takes a far-out premise and engages the reader instantly" with a "deeply felt narrative [that] makes it almost impossible to stop turning the pages."
 Janet Maslin of The New York Times wrote that "The book gets off to a witty start" but noted that it lacks at least one dimension, stating that gaming had overwhelmed everything else about this book.
 Rebecca Serle of HuffPost described the book as "the grown-up's Harry Potter" and that it "has it all – nostalgia, trivia, adventure, romance, heart and, dare I say it, some very fascinating social commentary."
 The book has been translated into over 20 languages.